dmorris0/python_intro/Docs/Chapter_12_Virtual_Environments.md

 ```
 PS C:\Users\morri\source\venvs> python -m venv --system-site-packages av
 ```
 (In Linux you may need to call `python3` rather than `python`).
-This will create a virtual environment called `av`.
+This will create a virtual environment called `av`, but you can choose whatever name you like, and you can make as many virtual environments as you like each with their own name.
 If you look in your `venvs` folder you will see an `av` folder that contains details of the `av` virtual environment, as well as any packages you install within it.

 The difference between the above two commands is the optional argument: `--system-site-packages`.
 With this argument included, the virtual environment will inherit packages that are installed in the your base Python.
 If you want your virtual environment to have all it's own packages, then don't include this.
 But if the base Python already has packages you need and would rather not duplicate them in your virtual environment, then include this option.